Barry Tourist Railway: Route

-The running line runs near to the site of the former Woodham Brothers scrapyard which by April 2015 was under intense development as a new housing complex and by 13 April 2015, a new ASDA superstore had been built and opened, all on the site of what was known in railway terms as 'West Pond' before being completely backfilled.
-The Waterfront terminus is alongside the old Barry Railway Co's Hood Road goods shed and also conveniently situated near a new Premier Inn and Brewers Fayre establishment opened in 2014 at the south-western end of Barry No.1 dock.
-The Waterfront platform and terminus also lies opposite the old Barry Railway Co's Hydraulic pumphouse and electrical generating building, now a listed structure and as at August 2015, was undergoing extensive internal and external refurbishment and bore vertically lettered identities placed on two sides of its taper square chimney, one face stating PUMPHOUSE and the other TY PWMP, but the correct circumflex above the letter Y has been omitted.
-The former Barry Railway Co's Loco shed at Barry, opened in 1888 and at the GWR 1922 grouping, stabled 148 engines, all re-numbered by the GWR.
-As at September 1947 and nationalisation of the railways, Barry shed had a complement of 85 steam locomotives.
+The running line ran near to the site of the former Woodham Brothers scrapyard which by April 2015 was being developed as a new housing complex and by 13 April 2015, a new ASDA superstore had been built and opened, all on the site of what was known in railway terms as 'West Pond' before being completely backfilled.
+The Waterfront terminus was alongside the old Barry Railway Co's Hood Road goods shed and also conveniently situated near a new Premier Inn and Brewers Fayre establishment opened in 2014 at the south-western end of Barry No.1 dock.
+The Waterfront platform and terminus were located opposite the old Barry Railway Co's Hydraulic pumphouse and electrical generating building, now a listed structure and as at August 2015, was undergoing extensive internal and external refurbishment and bore vertically lettered identities placed on two sides of its taper square chimney, one face stating PUMPHOUSE and the other TY PWMP, but the correct circumflex above the letter Y was omitted.
+The former Barry Railway Co's Loco shed at Barry, opened in 1888, stabled 148 engines at the GWR 1922 grouping, all re-numbered by the GWR.
+By September 1947 and the nationalisation of the railways, Barry shed had a complement of 85 steam locomotives.
 It closed to steam engines in September 1964.
-Before being taken over by the Vale of Glamorgan Council in the 1990s, the shed and outbuildings had finally served as an EWS wagon repair centre but is now the main running shed and is also used to store and repair rolling stock.
-This site has recently been renamed Barry Main Depôt by Cambrian Transport.
+The shed and outbuildings served as an English, Welsh & Scottish Railway wagon repair centre before being taken over by the Vale of Glamorgan Council in the 1990s.
+It became the main running shed for the tourist railway and was also used to store and repair rolling stock.
+This site was renamed Barry Main Depot by Cambrian Transport.

 Some parts of the line, particularly around the Plymouth Road/Barry Island and Barry Town area, were used for several scenes in the Doctor Who episodes "The Empty Child" and "The Doctor Dances" in January 2005 and more recently for the episode "Flatline" screened in October 2014.
 Other recent filming includes Being Human, Ar-y-Tracs and "Stella (UK TV series)" – the last two featuring Ruth Jones.

-By July 2014, the Network Rail connection to the BTR infrastructure at Barry was completely remodelled, coincident with the commissioning of the new Network Rail re-signalling project and closure of Barry signal box, the latter being demolished on the weekend of 28–29 March 2015.
+By July 2014, the Network Rail connection to the Barry Tourist Railway infrastructure at Barry was completely remodelled, coincident with the commissioning of the new Network Rail re-signalling project and closure of Barry signal box, the latter being demolished on the weekend of 28–29 March 2015.

 Rolling stock

-Stock marked with an asterisk (*) is located at the Barry Main Depot.
-On most running days, guided shed tours are offered by the railway.
+Stock marked with an asterisk (*) was located at the Barry Main Depot.
+On most running days, guided shed tours were offered by the railway.